cloudflare/cloudflare-docs/content/logs/faq/logpush.md

 ## I have reconfigured the job to a new destination, but why am I still receiving the logs at the old destination?

 Typically there will be a delay no greater than 15 minutes to complete the transition.
 Refer to the question about [destination temporarily unavailable](/logs/faq/logpush/#what-happens-if-my-cloud-storage-destination-is-temporarily-unavailable), for more details on this topic.

+## I need additional data fields within an existing Logpush job, do I need to delete and recreate the Logpush job ?

+If you add data fields, the new fields will show up in the Logpush job within xxx minutes.

 ## Why am I receiving a validating destination error while setting up a Splunk job?